EdenWise/hjcrc/HJCSICextra.md

 The profit was plentiful.
 They became *addicted* to the rewards.
 This is how the *political lef*t started.

-There is are problems, though, that arose with the underwriting.
+Rewards, though, failing to be earned have consequences on civilization.
-Chiefly, it blocked and sometimes halted natural progress.
+Chiefly, it blocks and sometimes halts natural progress.
-It limited the number of people involved.
+It limits the number of people involved.
-The narcissistic men became spoiled and immobile in their thinking.
+The narcissistic men became fantastical, spoiled, and immobile in their thinking.
-They had created dominions.
+They created dominions.
-The underwriters kept this knowledge silent to protect themselves from community retribution.
+People outside the underwriting become confused (the underwriting was kept silent to protect themselves from community retribution).
-People's selfishness's grew looking to get underwritten.

-Underwriting though, done silently, has horrible effects on civilization.
+Over time, the people needed to get underwritten to reasonably survive.

 Chiefly, it creates the feeling to those outside the underwriting of being excluded.
 People began fighting for inclusion.